-April 29, 2019
+April 29, 2020

 We hereby consent to references to our name under the heading "Item 3.D.
-Key Information-Risk Factors-Risk Relating to Our Business", "Item 4.B.
+Key Information-Risk Factors-Risks Relating to Our Business", "Item 4.B.
 Information on the Company-Business Overview-Regulation" and "Item 4.C.
-Information on the Company-Organizational Structure-Contractual Arrangements with Weimeng and Its Shareholders" in Weibo Corporation's annual report on Form 20-F for the year ended December 31, 2018 (the "Annual Report"), and further consent to the incorporation by reference into the Registration Statement (Form S-8 No. 333-199022) pertaining to Weibo Corporation's 2010 Share Incentive Plan and 2014 Share Incentive Plan and Registration Statement (Form S-8 No. 333-228525) pertaining to Weibo Corporation's 2014 Share Incentive Plan, of the summary of our opinion under the heading "Item 4.B.
+Information on the Company-Organizational Structure-Contractual Arrangements with Weimeng and Its Shareholders" in Weibo Corporation's annual report on Form 20-F for the year ended December 31, 2019 (the "Annual Report"), and further consent to the incorporation by reference into the Registration Statement (Form S-8 No. 333-199022) pertaining to Weibo Corporation's 2010 Share Incentive Plan and 2014 Share Incentive Plan and Registration Statement (Form S-8 No. 333-228525) pertaining to Weibo Corporation's 2014 Share Incentive Plan, of the summary of our opinion under the heading "Item 4.B.
 Information on the Company-Business Overview-Regulation" and "Item 4.C.
 Information on the Company-Organizational Structure-Contractual Arrangements with Weimeng and Its Shareholders" in the Annual Report.
 We also consent to the filing of this consent letter with the U.S. Securities and Exchange Commission as an exhibit to the Annual Report.
+We also consent to the incorporation by reference of the summaries of our opinions that appear in the registration statement on Form F-3 (No. 333- 232213) that was filed on June 20, 2019.